 There are several natural directions in which we can extend and improve LEFT.
-We are extending U.S. History's Test set as we did with the Dev set by including statements based on questions written by a community of instructors.
-We are also collecting relevant paragraphs for the extra statements.
+We plan to set up a web-based leaderboard to support easy, automated evaluation on LEFT after this paper's publication.
+Secondly, since manually-collected relevant paragraphs allow researchers to decouple information retrieval and context-based question-answering in the open-book setting, we are collecting relevant paragraphs for all sets in Table 2.
+We are extending U.S. History's Test set similarly to the Dev+ set by including statements based on questions written by a community of instructors.
 Lastly, we are categorizing the kind of knowledge required to classify each statement to better understand what kinds of knowledge pose the most difficulties.

 We draw several conclusions from this work.
-Foremost, Learning from Textbooks (LEFT) represents a new type of challenge task for PTLMs, contrasted with the much-studied challenges of (1) common sense QA based on prior knowledge, (2) reading comprehension given a paragraph, and (3) QA using large domain-specific corpora, e.g., science at the elementary- or middle-school level.
+Foremost, Learning from Textbooks (LEFT) represents a new type of challenge task for PTLMs, contrasted with the much-studied challenges of (1) common sense QA based on prior knowledge, (2) reading comprehension given a paragraph, and (3) knowledge specific to a field, e.g., science at the elementary or middle school level.
 The task is intended to stimulate research on the following dimensions:

 - 1. Zero-shot learning, much as an entering college student could do when studying a textbook, - 2.
-Measuring a system's knowledge before vs. after "reading" the textbook, - 3.
-Capability in both closed-book and open-book question answering, - 4.
-The effect of IR accuracy on task accuracy compared to the system's language understanding performance.
+Measuring a system's knowledge before vs. after "reading" the textbook,

+3. Capability in both closed-book and open-book question answering,

+4. The effect of IR accuracy on task accuracy compared to the system's language understanding performance.